Gubbed – It’s an odd term that some of you may not know the meaning of.

 Accounts that are continuously winning are therefore a red flag for the bookmakers.

 Every betting account is profiled and categorised allowing the bookies to easily isolate the accounts that are damaging their bottom line.

 In terms of matched betting, you can’t predict where your bets are going to win.
 However, you should always aim to win at the betting exchange.

 It’s important to note that betting exchanges are less likely to restrict your accounts as they make their money in a different way to traditional bookmakers.
 They charge a commission on net winnings rather than building a profit margin into the odds.

 2. Multi-accounting or gnoming

 Another reason your accounts may be gubbed is for gnoming or multi-accounting.
-This is the process in which individuals open and run more than one account with the same bookmaker.
+This is the process where bettors open and run more than one account with the same bookmaker.

 Bettors use family or friends’ names in order to trick the bookmakers and open another account.

 Whilst I strongly recommend you don’t use this strategy, there are bettors out there that get away with this and significantly increase their overall earnings from matched betting.

 I’ll leave the ultimate decision with you but one thing’s for sure, the bookies are very strict on this.